Home » Sports » What Is Futsal? Professional Rules, Positions, & Court Size (2026)

 • Ideally, a defender puts pressure on the offensive player so that player doesn’t get an easy chance to score.
 Maintain an eye on the attacker so that the player cannot benefit from the situation.
 He must be behind the ball and resist it.

-8. Football Vs. Futsal
+8. Football vs. Futsal

 9. Futsal Popularity